 Healing Cuts, Scrapes, Lacerations and Abrasions

-These can be classified as injuries where there is a separation of the skin tissue as a result of minor accidents caused by sharp objects or a fall.
-Lacerations as a result of an accident that do not involve the face and measure less than 1/2 inch in length are fully treatable at home.
+These conditions can be classified as injuries where there is a separation of the skin tissue as a result of minor accidents caused by sharp objects or a fall.
+Lacerations as a result of an accident and measure less than 1/2 inch in length are fully treatable at home.
 A healing cream applied to the cut or laceration after washing will help prevent infection and scarring.
 A sterile bandage will keep the laceration clean.
 Daily application of the healing cream and a change of bandage will expedite the healing process.
 A cut is typically a wound caused by a sharp object.
 These wounds are usually minor.

 Healing Burns & Scalds

 Minor first degree burns can be treated with healing creams.
 Burns can form after contact with a hot beverage, grease, too much sun and even friction.
-Minor burns are sensitive, red and sometimes swollen.
+Minor burns are sensitive, red and swelling can sometimes occur.
 They require a gentle washing followed by the application of a first aid cream two to three times a day.
 A sterile dressing will keep the antiseptic cream in place.

 Chafing is caused by friction.
-The signs are missing skin and minimal bleeding.
+The signs are red skin and minimal bleeding.
 These wounds are of a minor nature.
-While chafed skin seems like a minor irritation, it can become annoying.
-Dry chafed skin happens when your skin constantly rubs against clothing.
+While chafed skin seems like a minor irritation, it can be most uncomfortable.
+Chafed skin happens when your skin constantly rubs against clothing.
 Over time this friction makes your skin peel or even bleed.
 If you frequently experience chafing from athletic activities such as long distance running it is recommended to treat the skin in advance with a healing cream.